 12. Make bread in a bag

-Continuing with the bag theme, this activity is a good one for the colder months, when you’re stuck inside.
-Your child can make her own mini-loaf of bread by tossing the ingredients into a plastic bag and kneading it before baking.
-It’s yummy fun that is also a great tactile activity for your kids.
+Continuing with the bag theme, this activity is a good one for the colder months when you’re stuck inside.
+Kids can make their own mini-loaf of bread by tossing the ingredients into a plastic bag and kneading it before baking.
+It’s yummy fun that is also a great tactile activity for kids.

 Who is it good for?
 Bread-making is a good activity for toddlers up through high school-aged kids, but all younger children should be working with a parent on this one.

 Children love baking with grownups, and they certainly love eating the final product.
 If you have the time to spend, come up with a treat the kids can help you bake for everyone.
 Cookies can be an easy and interactive baking project.

 Who is it good for?
 Children of all ages love baking with an adult, and older kids may be able to take on the bulk of the work themselves.

 When it’s snack time, put out some ingredients that the kids can use to make their own art creation.
 Using tortillas, toast or whole-grain crackers as a base, kids can use fruits, vegetables, cheese and more to create funny faces.

 Who is it good for?
 This food play activity is best for younger children, toddlers through elementary school.